kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

     // +required
     PodGroupTemplateName string
 }

+type PodGroupStatus struct {
+   // Conditions represent the latest observations of the PodGroup's state.
+   //
+   // Known condition types:
+   // - "PodGroupScheduled": Indicates whether the scheduling requirement has been satisfied.
+   //   - Status=True: All required pods have been assigned to nodes.
+   //   - Status=False: Scheduling failed (i.e., timeout, unschedulable, etc.).
+   //
+   // Known reasons for PodGroupScheduled condition:
+   // - "Scheduled": All required pods have been successfully scheduled.
+   // - "Unschedulable": The PodGroup cannot be scheduled due to resource constraints,
+   //   affinity/anti-affinity rules, or insufficient capacity for the gang.
+   // - "Preempted": The PodGroup was preempted to make room for higher-priority workloads.
+   // - "Timeout": The PodGroup failed to schedule within the configured timeout.
+   //
+   // +optional
+   Conditions []metav1.Condition
+}
 ```

 Individual `PodGroup` objects are treated as independent scheduling units.
 If a `Workload` defines multiple templates